SquareSR/Testing-Red-Classic/red-classic/README.md

 > Warning: we will be teaching ice beam in this menu to Nidoking do NOT teach it to Squirtle.

 FLY MENU (open menu outside of fly house)
 - Swap slot 2 S.S.
-Ticket, down with X Accuracy
+Ticket, down 13 with X Accuracy
 - Down 3 teach HM02 Fly to bird
+- Up 4 to place cursor on TM13
+- Fly to Celadon (down 1)
-- Up 4 teach TM13 ice beam to Nidoking over slot 4 Bubblebeam
+- Teach TM13 Ice Beam to Nidoking over Slot 4 Bubblebeam
-- Fly to Celadon (down 1) and then bike to the Game Corner.
+- Bike to the Game Corner

-> NOTE: From this point on you have 2 revives which means deaths aren't as scary, so if you die remember to swap to a pokemon, revive, let the swapped pokemon die and ANY X ITEMS THAT WERE USED IN THE FIGHT NEED TO BE REUSED ON THE REVIVED NIDO.
-This route has extras so you shouldn't run out of x items, and there will still be some saving since some deaths with revives are still really slow to come back from if at all.
+> NOTE: From this point on you have 2 revives
+> If you die remember to swap to a pokemon, revive, let the swapped pokemon be KO'd
+> Note that ANY X ITEMS THAT WERE USED IN THE FIGHT NEED TO BE REUSED ON THE REVIVED NIDO
+> This route has extras so you shouldn't run out of x items
+> This route saves before fights when reviving is worse than soft resetting

 ## HIDEOUT SPLIT